T - The result object type returned by this futurepublic class ImmediateFailureListenableFuture<T>

 complete), or on the same thread which the future completes on.
 If the mapper function is

-very fast and cheap to run then ListenableFuture.throwMap(Function)
+very fast and cheap to run then ListenableFuture.throwMap(Function) or providing null for

 the executor can allow more efficient operation.

-with the specified result typepublic <R> ListenableFuture<R> throwMap(java.util.function.Function<? super T,? extends R> mapper, java.util.concurrent.Executor executor, ListenableFuture.ListenerOptimizationStrategy optimizeExecution)
+to invoke on this thread or future complete thread (depending on future state)ListenableFuture with the specified result typepublic <R> ListenableFuture<R> throwMap(java.util.function.Function<? super T,? extends R> mapper, java.util.concurrent.Executor executor, ListenableFuture.ListenerOptimizationStrategy optimizeExecution)

 ListenableFuture